General Motors New Zealand: Vauxhall

-The Vauxhall range was paired back to the Chevette and Viva by 1977 as Australian Holdens otherwise became the dominant models.
+The Vauxhall range was pared back to the Chevette and Viva by 1977 as Australian Holdens otherwise became the dominant models.

 The Chevette was assembled in New Zealand between 1976 and 1981 and was usually in the top-10 for "most popular new car" throughout its time.
 All body styles that were available in the UK were sold.
 The Chevette was not sold in Australia.
 The Vauxhall 1,256 OHV (from the Viva and Magnum) was the standard engine for all New Zealand Chevette models.
 A lower trim commercial fleet model called the Chevanne was also offered, based on the Chevette station wagon bodyshell.
 In 1979 the New Zealand Chevette received Holden-developed "Radial Tuned Suspension" and wider tyres, giving the car superior handling over its rivals.
 This mechanical update was not fitted to the European models.
 The Chevette competed with the expanding Japanese small-car market, finally losing out in 1980.
 The Chevette was the last British-sourced GM product to be assembled in New Zealand, with the last car leaving the line in June 1981.
 The Australian Holden Gemini TE series replaced the New Zealand Chevette in 1981 and the Vauxhall marque was discontinued in New Zealand thereafter.

 The HSV VXR Turbo was a Vauxhall Astra VXR which was imported by Holden Special Vehicles New Zealand in 2008 and again in 2015 (as "Astra VXR.")
 The Vauxhall models were right-hand-drive versions of the Opel Astra OPC, made in Poland and tuned by Vauxhall in the UK.
 The only changes made by HSV for both generations was to replace the "Vauxhall" badges with "Holden" badges.

 Holden Australia again used the VXR designation for the 2018–2019, sportier V6 ZB Commodore liftback to replace the SS nameplate used on previous higher-performance Commodore models.
 The liftback was also sold in New Zealand.

 In 2017, Holden released a station wagon to complement the Opel-based BK Astra hatchback.
-It is a badge-engineered Vauxhall Astra sportwagon built and sold in the United Kingdom and was sold in Australia and New Zealand as the Astra Sportwagon.
+It was a badge-engineered Vauxhall Astra sportwagon built and sold in the United Kingdom and was sold in Australia and New Zealand as the Astra Sportwagon.